gimphammer/fastfind/README.md

 ## 7. [Something about  Design] -- TL;DR

+The FastFind is based on the regular expression, not C++ syntax.
+Although there is few basic C++ syntax analysis included, but that's only for  fast implementation.

+### 7.1 About the List

 There are several list used by the fastfind.
 As mentioned above, "ffse-init" will prepare all the list except for ignore.list.
 Here is some explanation on these list:

-### 7.1 About list:

 - **all-src.list** -- all source files of C++ code used to find the symbol you want.
 It includes all the *.h file and *.cc.
 But the source file in the directory of "third_party" is not included, because that's not the core source of webrtc.
 Anyway, you can modify the shell-script to let ffse-init to include the source file in "third_party"
 - **all-header.list** -- you can ignore this list, it's a historical left
 - **all-gn.list** -- all the *.gn and *.gni file used for "fg" command
 - **ignore.list** -- For some historical reason, not all the source files are used for  the current WebRTC version.
 For example: jitter_buffer.h and jitter_buffer.cc is obsoleted in the M97, so when we do the code analysis, we need sweep the distraction item, and our focus right and precise as possible as we can.

-### 7.2 About command name:
+### 7.2 About command name

 The command names are designed to as short as possible.
 If there is any name confliction, you can redefine it as you want

-### Something internal:
+### 7.3 Something internal

 "fs" will exclude the comments starts from "//" as the same to "fc"，but "ff" does not act like that.
 Maybe "ff" will support that in the future.
 The comments between "/* */" is not excluded, because it's not the main comments style in WebRTC code.

+For the current version of FastFind(v3), its implementation is based on git-grep which has a domain-belonged shown in the result.
+It can help to know  which function the result locates in.
+That is similar to the visual assistant on Windows.
+Anyway, a few part of the domain-belonged is not what you are repect, but that will not confuse you.
+As you use it more and more, you will find that mis-match can be ignored

+### 7.4 Command Parameters

+You can use the command without any parameter, and that manner will help you to find most of what you want.

+When you use "fs" or "fc", the parameter of "-pm" will give some helpful info. "-pm" means "partial match".
+But I don't use this parameter very often.
+The basic command form shown in Chapter-4 can meets most of my find.

+Yes, there are many other parameters in the tool now.
+But them will be revealed later, because, you know, WTFD is real a time-job.

 ### 7.x MORE TO BE ADDED.....